 Fire drills are more than just a drill.
 They hold significant importance for any organisation.
 They are not only essential to safeguard the employees but also protect the building, its surrounding environment and valuable assets.
 It is important to understand that the main purpose of fire drills and evacuation programs is to evaluate the readiness of an organisation in handling an emergency crisis and ensuring safety of people and the building premises.
 Likewise, these can examine the efficiency of fire fighting equipment including fire doors, smoke alarms, fire extinguishers, heat detectors.

+• Why are fire drills important in the workplace?
 Fire drills are important at the workplace as they train employees with fire drill sound, fire drill procedures, evacuation procedures, identify possible fire hazards, improve communication and cooperation during emergencies, eventually reducing any possible confusion.

+• What are the different types of fire drills?
 There are two main types of fire drills: live fire drills, which pretend real emergencies, and role-playing drills, where participants act out realistic scenarios to educate, train, and prepare individuals.

+• How often should fire drills be conducted in a workplace?
 The frequency of fire drills at the office varies.
 Yet they should be planned and conducted regularly to ensure that all employees are well-prepared.
 Office fire drills can be coordinated annually or semi-annually, considering factors like size and occupancy of the building.

+• What benefits do fire drills offer for workplace safety?
 Fire drills at the office help employees acquaint themselves with fire drill evacuation routes, boost their emergency response skills, and identify any potential areas that need improvement in the evacuation plan or fire safety equipment.